bew/adventofcode-2020/README.md

 This is my take on the [advent of code challenges](https://adventofcode.com/2020/) of 2020, using them as an excuse to write my first lines of Rust, long due after reading a few existing Rust codebases, and reading about it for so long!

+**Challenges covered**:

-Here are the challenges covered: (might be outdated, check in [src/](src/) for an up-to-date list)
+(might be outdated, check in [src/](src/) for an up-to-date list)

 - day01
 - day02
 - day03

+**My code only**:

 NOTE that no external crate (Rust's libraries) have been used so far.
 I'd like to make everything myself to better understand the language, before using code written by other people.

-My only fear with this choice is input parsing.
+My only fear with this choice is _input parsing_.
 At the time of writing, I had only day 1, 2 and 3 so the input parsing was pretty basic.
 I hope the next challenges inputs won't be too hard to parse!

 ## Build it | Run it